 Options for site visits should be provided in the Inception Report.
-Also, note that the national consultant shall take a measure of direction from the international consultant to ensure timely collection of data and information on the ground and overall inputs to various written deliverables.
+Also, note that the international consultant shall give a measure of direction from the national consultant to ensure timely collection of data and information on the ground and overall inputs to various written deliverables.